Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 -   Portuguese : 677
 -   Both : 382

 It was also obvious from our initial exploration that a lot more students were scoring Zeros in Maths compared to Portuguese.
+However, the general trend in both the graphs below appears to be the same.

 ``` r
 p_por <- student_por %>%